Xe-rv/Xe-rv/README.md

 # Hi!
 I'm Rex Gong:
-I am currently pursuing a Bachelor’s degree in Computer Science at the University of Victoria, while working as a freelance programmer and indie game developer.
+I am currently a 4th year Student pursuing a Bachelor’s degree in Computer Science at the University of Victoria, while working as a freelance programmer and indie game developer.

 ## Current Projects
 • Developing a 2D action game developed in Unity <br/>